 A normal resting heart rate is generally considered to be 60-100 beats per minute.
-Normal resting heart rates vary among individuals.
+The exact number will vary among individuals.
 Children tend to have higher resting heart rates than adults.

 What Is Maximum Heart Rate?

-The maximum heart rate is the highest your pulse rate can get.
+The maximum heart rate is, on average, the highest your pulse rate can get based on your age.
 To calculate your predicted maximum heart rate, use this formula:

 220 - Your Age = Predicted Maximum Heart Rate